 The Asturian pre-Romanesque of Oviedo

 The most native architecture of Asturias loses its roots more than a thousand years ago.
 The traces of the…

 From above everything is dominated an extraordinary aerial view of the city of Oviedo and almost the entire municipality, as well as those of Llanera and Las Regueras.
 If the day is clear we can enjoy an exceptional view and of more scope, reaching a glimpse of much of the central region of Asturias.

 The superb monument of Sacred heart it seems to invite the delight of that vast landscape that mixes, in an unusual way, the most orderly urbanity with the abrupt mountain nature.
 The Sierra del Aramo, in front, crowns the closest altitudes of the city.

 The figure of Jesus, symbolically embracing and protecting the city of Oviedo, It is usually a sacred goal for many walkers who from San Miguel de Lillo, ascending a steep but beautiful path, they pass by the Fountain of the Shepherds, where they quench their thirst with the cleanest and freshest water in the city.

-With the car already in the streets of Oviedo we must look for the indications that mark us the way to Mount Naranco.
-The route to follow goes through the avenue of Monuments, which goes slowly up the slope of the mountain, between a residential area -Ciudad Naranco- where modern and magnificent constructions abound
+With the car already in the streets of Oviedo, we must look for the signs that mark the path to Mount Naranco.
+The route to follow passes through the avenue of the Monuments, which slowly climbs the skirt of the mountain, between a residential area –Ciudad Naranco– where modern and magnificent constructions abound